-First up is Jeanette McGarry.
-Jeanette has extensive experience at chief executive and director level within local government.
+First up is Jeanette McGarry in our inspiring leaders series.
+Jeanette Mcgarry has extensive experience at chief executive and director level within local government.

 What was your first job?